-(c) Criminal penalty. - -
+(d) Criminal penalty. - -

-- (1) In general. - Whoever violates this section shall be fined in accordance with title 18 United States Code, imprisoned for not more than 5 years, or both. - (2) Enhanced penalty for aggravated cases. - Whoever violates this section while violating another law of the United States... shall be fined twice the amount provided in subsection (b)(3) (as the case may be) of section 3571 of title 18, United States Code, imprisoned for not more than 10 year, or both.
+- (1) In general. - Whoever violates this section shall be fined in accordance with title 18 United States Code, imprisoned for not more than 5 years, or both. - (2) Enhanced penalty for aggravated cases. - Whoever violates this section while violating another law of the United States or as part of a pattern of any illegal activity involving more than \$100,000 in a 12-month period shall be shall be fined twice the amount provided in subsection (b)(3) or (c)(3) (as the case may be) of section 3571 of title 18, United States Code, imprisoned for not more than 10 years, or both.